QUIQQER/app/README.md

 Support
 -------
-If you found any flaws, have any wishes or suggestions you can send a mail to support@pcsg.de to inform us about your concerns.
+If you found any flaws, have any wishes or suggestions you can send an email to [support@pcsg.de](mailto:support@pcsg.de) to inform us about your concerns.
 We will try to respond to your request and forward it to the responsible developer.